michael-wall/site-page-scraper/README.md

 - Site Page Crawler Job:
   - **Web Content Display Widget Links Only**: Whether to include Links from Web Content Display Widget occurrences only.
 Default is true.
   - **Run as Guest User**: Whether to run as Guest User or not.
 Default is false.
 Will only include Public Pages, where the Guest Role has View permission for the page.
   - **Use Current Users Locale when Run as Guest User**: Whether to use the current users locale when run as Guest User or not.
-If not enabled the locale used will be the Guest User locale.
+If not enabled the locale used will be the site default locale.
 Only used if 'Run as Guest User' is true.
 This setting is used by the Site Page Crawler Widget only.
   - **Include Public Pages**: Whether to include public pages.
 Default is true.
 Will be overridden to true if 'Run as Guest User' is true.
   - **Include Private Pages**: Whether to include private pages.
 Default is true.
 Will be overridden to false if 'Run as Guest User' is true.
   - **Include Hidden Pages**: Whether to include hidden pages.
 Default is false.
 This is the Page Settings > General > Basic Info > Hidden from Menu Display field.